Skip to content

 He had earlier explained the festival of Almabtrieb to us, in his inimitable humorous style, over our breakfast.
 Almabtrieb is basically the end of a long spring and summer vacation for the cows, sheep and horses, when they eat the best food, drink crystal clear water and sleep when they like.
 This is marked with festivities so that they do not feel too bad that the party was over.
 Weren’t we envious?

 He said, that from time immemorial, herds of cattle were taken to high altitude pastures during Summer and left there for grazing with very few herders to tend to them.
 Come Autumn, they were all brought back, in a cattle procession or Almabtrieb, to lowlands pastures for the rest of the year.
-To celebrate coming back home, the herders extensively decorate their cattle with bells, ribbons, photos, mirrors and colorful flowers.
+To celebrate the Cow festival of the cattle coming back home, the herders extensively decorate their cattle with bells, ribbons, photos, mirrors and colorful flowers.
 Almabtrieb in English, means, “come down from the mountain pastures”.

 almabtrieb alpine cow festival @lemonicks.com